Eclipse Theatre & Belgrade Theatre Coventry

 The two Sarahs meet Queen Victoria for tea.
 This won’t be your regular tea party…

 The fourth national tour born from Revolution Mix – an Eclipse movement that is spearheading the largest ever delivery of new Black British stories.
-The first Revolution Mix story was the sell-out production of Black Men Walking and the second, this year’s highly acclaimed Princess & The Hustler.
+The first Revolution Mix story was the sell-out production of Black Men Walking and the second, the highly acclaimed Princess & The Hustler.

 The company making strides in telling black Britain’s lost stories.The Stage